-This webpage about the Cottage Food Law will be deleted later this summer because it will no longer be accurate.Learn more about the Arkansas Food Freedom Act
+This webpage about the Cottage Food Law is no longer accurate.Learn more about the Arkansas Food Freedom Act

 Cottage Foods vs. Manufactured Wholesale Foods

 Since 2011, Arkansas has allowed people to sell some food items direct to the public under the Cottage Food Law.
 According to Act 72 of 2011, a “Cottage Food Production Operation” means a person who produces food items in the person’s home that are not potentially hazardous foods.
 These cottage foods are specific types of food that are made in home kitchens and can only be sold directly to the consumer.
 However, not all foods can be made at home and sold to the public.